-In addition to the official transcripts you will submit as part of your application to PTCAS, if you are admitted and choose to attend, you will need to submit final, official transcripts before you begin your studies.
+In addition to the official transcripts you will submit as part of your application to PTCAS, if you are admitted and choose to attend NYU, you will need to submit final, official transcripts to the University before you begin your studies.

 You will submit a list of leadership and service experiences through PTCAS.

 You do not have to submit an English language exam score to PTCAS if:

 - Your native language is English

 - You completed four years of study in the US (undergraduate, graduate, or a combination of both undergraduate and graduate study)

 - You received the equivalent of a four year college education from a non-US school where English is the only and official language of instruction

 For those who do not meet the above exemptions, please submit your Test of English to Speakers of Other Languages (TOEFL) through PTCAS by the application deadline.